how-to-firebase/full-stack-firebase/realtime-database/security-rules.md

 }
 ```

 The dollar sign in `$userId` indicates that it's a wildcard.
+You an name wildcards whatever you like.
+You could have named it `$broccoli`... but then you'd have to refer to the wildcard as `broccoli` in your condition statements :)

 Wildcards apply to all otherwise-unspecified attributes.
 So assume the following data: